Change Address On Driving Licence: DVLA Update Steps And Proof

 Updating Address On Vehicle Registration Documents Along With Licence

-- The Driving Licence defines your permission to drive.
+- The driving licence defines your identity and your permission to drive.

-To update your V5C, you need the 11-digit reference number from the log book itself.
-You can do this online between 7 am and 7 pm.
-If you don’t have the V5C, you must fill out a V62 form and pay £25.
+To update your V5C, you need the 11-digit reference number from Section 6 of the log book itself.
+You can do this online at GOV.UK, and the service is available between 7 am and 7 pm, 7 days a week.
+There is no fee for an address change on the V5C.

 What Happens If You Don’t Update Your Driving Licence Address?

-The consequences are a “domino effect” of bad news.
-It starts with a missed letter and ends with a bailiff at your door.
+The consequences follow a “domino effect” pattern that starts with a missed letter and can end with a bailiff at your door.
+I have mapped out the typical escalation based on cases I have reviewed:

 Frequently Asked Questions About Change Address On Driving Licence